MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-machines.md

 ### Device health status

 The **Device health status** card shows a summarized health report for the specific device.
+One of the following status is displayed at the top of th card to indicate the overall status of the device:

+- Device is up to date
+- Platform is not up to date
+- Full scan failed
+- Quick scan failed
+- Engine is not up to date
+- Security intelligence is not up to date
+- Defender Antivirus not active
+- Status not available for macOS & Linux

-The status indicates when a device is up to date, or when a quick scan has failed.
-[MARYSIA - PLEASE LET ME KNOW OF THE OTHER STATUS :) THANK YOU].
-Other information includes, the last full scan, last quick scan, security intelligence, engine, platform, and Defender Antivirus mode.
+Other information in the card includes, the last full scan, last quick scan, security intelligence update version, engine update version, platform update version, and Defender Antivirus mode.

 >[!NOTE]
->Currently, the overall status for macOS and Linux devices is not available.
-However, the information in the **Type** and **State** column is updated to show its specific statuses.
+>The overall status message for macOS and Linux devices currently shows up as 'Status not available for macOS & linux'.
+Up to date reporting is currently only available on Windows devices.
+Other information in the table is up to date to show the individual states of each device health signal.

 To gain a in-depth view of the device health report, you can go to **Reports > Devices health**.
 For more information, see [Device health and compliance report in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/machine-reports).